chrisrosen1/DH-101-Starter-Repository/makes/week06.md

-# Week 6 – Text & Distant Reading
+# Reading Like a Machine
+## Patterns, Meaning, and AI Interpretation
 ## The Artifact
 For this assignment, I analyzed the first story from Steve Jobs’ 2005 Stanford Commencement Speech using two different tools: Voyant Tools and ChatGPT.
 In Voyant, I uploaded the text and explored the Cirrus word cloud and the Trends visualization to see which words appeared most often and how their frequency changed throughout the speech.